- This event has passed.

 - Power and Control AOD

 About the presenters:

-Barbara Niess May is the Executive Director of SafeHouse Center, a supportive service and social action agency which provides help to approximately 5000 Washtenaw County residents who are impacted by domestic violence and sexual assault annually through its 50 bed emergency shelter and its counseling and advocacy programs.
+Barbara Niess May is the Executive Director of SafeHouse Center, a supportive service and social action agency which provides help to approximately 5,000 Washtenaw County residents who are impacted by domestic violence and sexual assault annually through its 50 bed emergency shelter and its counseling and advocacy programs.
 Barbara has worked toward supporting survivors of sexual assault and domestic violence since 1996 in various micro- and macro-system capacities.
 This has included agency management as well as state-wide level advocacy and support.
 In addition to these activities, Barbara has also been very involved in legislative work and has provided expert testimony in a variety of venues, including various levels of court and at the state and federal legislative level.
 She is also involved in her community in a variety of ways as a member of Rotary International, and as an adjunct lecturer at Eastern Michigan University.
 Barbara has served on several boards and committees, is a member of several national honor fraternities and is active in her church.
-Barbara holds two master’s degrees from the University of Arkansas at Little Rock, one in Public Administration and one in Social Work.
+Barbara holds Master’s degrees from the University of Arkansas at Little Rock in Public Administration and in Social Work.